Generalized Spoofing Detection Inspired from Audio Generation Artifacts: Related works

 \subsection{Audio deepfake detection}

-The ASVspoof challenges\cite{wu2015asvspoof,kinnunen2017asvspoof,nautsch2021asvspoof} have raised efforts in fake speech spoofing attack countermeasures on ASV systems.
+The ASVspoof challenges \cite{wu2015asvspoof,kinnunen2017asvspoof,nautsch2021asvspoof} have raised efforts in fake speech spoofing attack countermeasures on ASV systems.
 Previous studies on anti-spoofing attacks on ASV systems and synthetic speech detection evaluate various features \cite{ kamble2020asvspooffeatures, sahidullah2015comparison} and deep learning models \cite{alzantot2019deepASVspoofpipeline} for detection performance.
 However, with the fast evolution of deepfake techniques, developing a detection system that is not constrained by the training data and can accurately detect new spoofed data generated from different or unseen deepfake algorithms is still challenging.

-In the ASVspoof challenge 2019 dataset, the logical access (LA) contains fake audio generated by multiple methods as in Table\ref{tab: ID types}.
-As reported in \cite{todisco2019asvspoof}, the best single system for LA data achieves a tandem detection cost function (t-DCF) metric \cite{todisco2019asvspoof} score of about 0.13 and an equal error rate (EER) score of 5\%.
+In the ASVspoof challenge 2019 dataset, the logical access (LA) contains fake audio generated by multiple methods as in Table \ref{tab: ID types}.
+As reported in \cite{todisco2019asvspoof}, the best single system for LA data achieves a t-DCF metric \cite{todisco2019asvspoof} score of about 0.13 and an EER score of 5\%.
 The top-3 primary system (a weighted voting of multiple systems) achieves a t-DCF score of less than 0.1 and an EER of smaller than 3\%.

-There are also datasets for audio deepfake detection like FoR dataset \cite{reimao2019FoRdataset} and VCTKspoof dataset created using neural generation models as in \cite{subramani2020AIFlearning}.
+There are also datasets for audio deepfake detection like FoR dataset \cite{reimao2019FoRdataset} and RTVCspoof dataset created using neural generation models as in \cite{subramani2020AIFlearning}.
 In our work, we also use these external datasets effectively as unseen test attacks to our proposed detection system.